Board of Directors

 Treasurer

-Kevin is the owner/operator of Energy Alternatives and provides design, installation, and troubleshooting services for off grid applications.
+Kevin is the president of EA Energy Alternatives Ltd. which provides design, sales installation, and troubleshooting services primarily focused on off grid applications.
 He’s a big proponent of self-sufficiency and sustainability and has helped MASH and our membership to identify and maintain sustainable energy solutions for our projects.
-He’s also an avid gardener and grows an incredible amount of food outside and in his greenhouse.

 bill crosson